GerbenBeintema/gym-unbalanced-disk/README.md

 # 1. benchmark datasets used for identification tasks.

+**Update 15 May: an updated hidden test dataset for the simulation has been released, and the simulation benchmarks have been updated**

 In `disc-benchmark-files/` you can find the following:

 ## 1.1.
 Training and test data: